tide-foundation/tidecloak-js/packages/tidecloak-nextjs/README.md

 ## 4. Redirect URI Handling

-TideCloak supports an optional `redirecturi` parameter.
+TideCloak supports an optional `redirectUri` parameter.
 This is the URL users are sent to after login or logout.

 If omitted, it defaults to: